 Fireplaces - Fireplaces, particularly in older homes, are a frequent source of problems.
-Inspectors should check for the integrity of the flue, proper draft, any blockages in the chimney (even a birds nest can be a major problem), and will visually inspect, as much as possible, the exterior of the chimney for damage to bricks, pointing, and flashing.
+Inspectors should check for the integrity of the flue, proper draft, any blockages in the chimney and will visually inspect, as much as possible, the exterior of the chimney for damage to bricks, pointing, and flashing.

 We are proud to be serving all of the Cleveland, Ohio area and the surrounding cities.

-Our inspectors perform commercial and home inspections in the following cities and counties:
+Our inspectors perform commercial and home inspections in the following cities: